salesagility/SuiteCRM/tests/README.md

 </pre>

 ### Environment Variables
-Using environment variables enables more advanced users to script or automate their development environment.
+Environment variables allows more advanced users to script or automate their development environment.
 Also you can add these values to Docker Compose.
+This is the prefered method to store sensative information, as it cannot be commited to the git repository.

 Using environment variables command line variables (bash):
 <pre>